codatio/codat-docs/docs/using-the-api/push.md

 ## Step 1: Options

 Before pushing data into accounting software, it is often necessary to collect some details from the user as to how they would like the data to be inserted.
-This includes names and amounts on transactional entities, but also factors such as categorisation of entities, which is often handled differently between different accounting packages.
+This includes names and amounts on transactional entities, but also factors such as categorization of entities, which is often handled differently between different accounting packages.
 A good example of this is specifying where on the balance sheet/profit and loss reports the user would like a newly-created nominal account to appear.

 Our `/options` endpoint exposes which fields are required to be pushed for a specific linked company, and the options which may be selected for each field.